teleporthq/teleport-documentation/component-generators/flavors.md

 The `teleport-component-generator-react` package loads all the different style plugins and allows you to pick the preferred styling via a input parameter called `variation`.

-The bulk of the package is this simple function that configures the generator:
+The bulk of the package is this function that configures the generator:

 ```typescript
 const stylePlugins = {